ARLahan/Flask-Scaffold/README.md

   * Fully multi-skeleton:
-    - Just add a new skeleton to the skeletons directory, update scaffold.py with the new skeleton and then run:
+    - Just add a new skeleton to the skeletons directory, update scaffold.py with the new skeleton and then run

+  * Basic localization

+  * The new project has two basic blueprints/packages (main and user) which have:
+   - Their own static folder
+   - Their own templates folder
+   - Their own views
+   - Their own models
+   - Their own forms

+## Examples

       ```sh
       $ python scaffold.py project_name -s skeleton_name [-p full-path/of/the/new/project]